-Simply put, I’m just wired to help others.
-Whether it’s doing a quick fundraiser to send supplies to those affected after Hurricane Maria in Puerto Rico, organizing a fun event to benefit the local Boys and Girls Club or delivering food during the Covid lockdown, this is a big part of who I am.
+Whether it’s organizing fundraiser to send supplies to those affected after Hurricane Maria in Puerto Rico, organizing a fun event to benefit the local Boys and Girls Club or delivering food during the Covid lockdown, this is a big part of who I am.

-During the most challenging year in my life on so many levels, helping others, really helped me.
-A true bright spot during the early days of Covid 19 was my long-standing relationships with local non-for-profit groups.
-The world is hurting, my neighbors need help and thankfully there were many charitable organizations helping.
-Relief came in many forms including providing food and beverages to anyone that stepped-up.
-Many of our neighbors especially the elderly could not leave their home’s during the Corona Virus lockdown, so we went to them.
+A bright spot during the early days of Covid was my long-standing relationships with local non-for-profit groups.
+The world was hurting, my neighbors needed help and thankfully many charitable organizations stepped-up. .
+Many of our neighbors especially the elderly could not leave their homes, so we went to them.
 Serving my community with urgency, a sense of purpose is automatic.
 I met other wonderful volunteers that shared the same passion.
-We packed food bags in Astoria for a weekly food pantry, we walk-up to the nice lady on the 4th floor in Jackson Heights and handed out water and masks in Corona.
-Giving a little time can mean so much
+We packed food bags for a weekly food pantry, we walked-up to the nice lady on the 4th floor.
+Helping others helped me.

 As an “adult” I reconnected with the club as an active volunteer.
 Eventually I was asked to join the board of directors and participated on every committee and attended every event.
 It’s the largest after-school program in Western Queens.
 This program cares for nearly 200 children during after school hours for a safe, active and positive environment as a constructive alternative to the streets.
 It was fun to participate in the following commercial (voice over and audience).